RoshaniPawar16/AAI/README.md

 It creates a K-Nearest Neighbors (KNN) model to find the nearest songs based on their content features.
 It also builds a user-song matrix for collaborative filtering, where each user’s song-play interactions are represented as a matrix, and another KNN model is used for collaborative filtering.

+Hybrid Approach
+A hybrid recommendation system combines these two techniques:

 Content-Based Filtering
 The content_based_recommend function provides song recommendations based on song titles selected by the user.
 It finds the closest songs to the selected song using the KNN model, based on the combined features of the song (title, artist, release year).